GSA/digitalgov.gov/content/posts/2015-11-10-creating-connection-with-instagram.md

 ---
+url: /2015/11/10/creating-connection-with-instagram/
 date: 2015-11-10 1:00:23 -0400
-title: 'Creating Connection with Instagram'
+title: Creating Connection with Instagram
 summary: 'I&rsquo;ve been thinking a lot about Instagram lately.
-It’s pretty big, especially among the younger populations (AKA.
+It&rsquo;s pretty big, especially among the younger populations (AKA.
 Millennials).
-Actually, from what I can tell, it’s pretty big with lots of different age groups, genders, and ethnicities; and it’s growing every day.
-Full disclosure\: I use Instagram in my personal life.'
+Actually, from what I can tell, it&rsquo;s pretty big with lots of different age groups, genders, and ethnicities; and it&rsquo;s growing every day.
+Full disclosure: I use Instagram in my personal life.'
-authors: [alyson-olander]
+authors:
+  - alyson-olander
 categories:
   - Social Media
 tag: